 Consider the typical usage scenario: a data scientist is working on their project.
 Creating a machine language workflow is an iterative process, with many cycles of trial, test, and refine.
 After a few hours of work, she (the data scientist) updates one of the operators in the workflow to change the linear regression tolerance from 0.000052 to 0.000039.
 The application silently autosaves the changes for the user.
 Now the data scientist re-runs the workflow to see how the results are affected, and since the run takes 21 minutes (not unusual for big data analytics), she works on something else while waiting.
 When the run is finished, she reviews the results, and decides that the original setting was better.

-What does the data scientist do when they realize the change needs to be changed back to the original settings?
+What does the data scientist do when they realize the change needs to be reverted back to the original settings?

-A successful user experience for autosave required designing a holistic set of features and application changes that are linked together, though none of them are initially obvious.
+As this scenario illustrates, a successful user experience for autosave required designing an entire set of features and application changes that are bound together, though none of them are initially obvious.

 Each of the pieces of the designed solution are connected to the others.
 They work together to form a more comprehensive user experience, better together than on their own.
 Each needs the other.